 The Cardinals play their first night game at home, losing to Brooklyn, 10-1, despite Joe Medwick's 5-for-5 performance that included three doubles.
 The honor of hosting the first evening tilt in St. Louis, that took place on May 24, was given to the Browns, after the two teams finally agreed to split the $150,000 cost of installing lights at Sportsman's Park, the ballpark they share.

 Pittsburgh routs the Boston Bees, 14-2, in the first night game played in the Steel City.
 Joe Bowman, the Pirates' starter, tosses a five-hitter, with rookies Bob Elliott and Maurice Van Robays providing the offense with timely extra-base hits.

 Pirates outfielder Gus Bell hits for the cycle in Philadelphia as the Bucs beat the Phillies, 12-4.
-His son, Buddy, and his grandson, David, will also play in the major leagues, also collects a single, double, triple and home run in a game, marking the first time a grandfather-grandson combination has accomplished the feat.
+In 2004, his grandson David, whose dad Buddy also played in the major leagues, also collects a single, double, triple and home run in a game, marking the first time a grandfather-grandson combination has accomplished the feat.